 This month we look at securing your caravan at home whilst out of use.
 We last reported on caravan security back in mid 2012 when caravan theft claims were falling.
 After a decade of high thefts, the last few years had seen a significant drop in claims.
-It wasn’t until late last year and throughout 2013 that claims for stolen caravans, equipment theft and attempted theft began to slowly rise again.
+It wasn’t until the last 12 months that theft and attempted theft claims began to slowly rise again.

-For any caravan owner the thought of having someone come on to their property and vandal, steal (or attempt to steal) their pride and joy is unthinkable.
-But the truth is it can and does happen to thousands of camping and caravanning enthusiast each year .
+For caravan owners, the thought of having someone vandalising, stealing (or attempt to steal) their pride and joy is unthinkable.
+But the truth is it can and does happen to thousands of camping and caravanning enthusiast each year.

-We recently revisited our claims archives and discovered that 26% of all caravan thefts or attempted thefts made between 2010 and 2013, occurred when the caravan was stored or parked at home.
+Our records show that 26% of all caravan thefts or attempted thefts in 2010/13 occurred whilst stored at home.

-Knowing what we know about theft claim patterns, we recommend that customers take the time to assess whether their home storage location is fit for purpose and as theft-proof as possible.
+We recommend that customers should assess whether their home storage location is fit for purpose and as theft-proof as possible.